ConstellationLanguage/Constellation/CONTRIBUTING.md

 Any help or idea is welcome.
-If you don't know where to start go check the issues tab and find one for starters.
+If you don't know where to start go check the issues tab and find one labeled for beginners.

 CREATING A NEW NODE (Use the Var.cs node as a reference, it's one of the most basic ones and easy to understand)
 - Node should implement INode, IReceiver interfaces